LuiseFreese/blog/digital-clutter-time.md

 * work out, which committments work towards these goals
 * go over your calendar and get rid of jour fixes and similar events, that don't support these goals
 * eliminate as well meetings that are usually poorly prepared , lack of an agenda or tend to go over time

+What are your strategies to feel connected and get work done?